Upside Down & Inside Out: Production

 Once they had secured S7 and made necessary arrangements over several months, the band traveled to Moscow to develop the video, spending three weeks of training and filming at the Roscosmos State Corporation center.
 The first week was used to train and get used to the flight patterns while experimenting with various motions and props they could use.
-By the second week, they had decided on what elements would be in the video and used subsequent flights to plan out the choreography, and used the third week to film the various takes.
+During the second week, they used flights to plan the choreography.
+Filming of the various takes took place in the third week.